 No previous subject knowledge is necessary.

-Earth Sciences introduces how our planet works - the processes and properties of the Earth.
-It covers how the Earth formed, plate tectonics, evolution, and how the physics and chemistry of rocks reveal the story of Earth's interior.
+Earth Sciences introduces how our planet works – the processes and properties of the Earth.
+It covers how the Earth formed, the forces behind plate tectonics, biological evolution, and how the physics and chemistry of rocks reveal the story of Earth's interior.

 Earth Sciences is also about natural hazards: volcanoes, earthquakes, tsunamis and landslides.
 Fossils and isotopes record past changes in climate, sea level and ocean currents, offering answers to the urgent problem of climate change.
 Other concerns include finding water, coal, oil and minerals.

-Practical experience includes laboratory classes and a one-week field course in Scotland.
+Practical experience is gained in the laboratory classes and on a one-week field course in Scotland.

-Earth Sciences can lead to various attractive geological careers, or offer a wider perspective on other science subjects and the world around us.
+Earth Sciences leads onto a broad range of attractive geological careers, and offers a wider perspective for other sciences and the world around us.

 5. Evolution and Behaviour

 You're introduced to the major principles of evolutionary theory, and explore the origins, evolution and diversity of life on Earth; and major transitions such as the origin of eukaryotes and multicellularity using new and fast-evolving methods and techniques.

 The second half of the option explores animal behaviour in an evolutionary context, including the evolution of sociality, culture and intelligence; comparative studies of learning and memory; the evolution and behaviour of primates and humans; and evolutionary psychology.

 You develop practical biological skills through practical classes and a field course.